embl-cba/imagej-courses/imagej-practical.md

 	- save as "quality_10.jpg"  [File > Save As > Jpeg]
 	- repeat for Jpeg qualities 75, and 100
 - Save as **Png** "image.png" [File > Save As > PNG]
+- Save as **Zip** "image.zip" [File > Save As > ZIP]
-- Adjust the display such that the image **appears saturated** [Image > Adjust > Brightness/Contrast]
+- Now, adjust the display such that the image **appears saturated** [Image > Adjust > Brightness/Contrast]
+	- Save as "saturated.tif" [File > Save As > Tiff]
 	- Save as "saturated.jpg" [File > Save As > Jpeg]
 	- Save as "saturated.png" [File > Save As > PNG]

+Now, let's inspect what happened to the image when saving it in the different formats.

-Now lets go to the folder where you saved the images and check their file size!
+1. Go to the folder where they have been saved an observe the file sizes
-And, even more important, lets reopen them and check what happened to their gray values!
+2. Open them again in Fiji and check what happened to the gray values

+To document your findings, you may make a table like below and fill in columns:

  Image       | File size | Gray values (min, max)
 -------------|-----------|------------------------